innorbitx/snake-game/README.md

 # Snake Game 🐍
 A game created to make **Karyna's** dream come true 🤠

-We'll try to recreate the iconic game because it's so cool, and that's what she always wanted to do.
+We'll try to recreate the iconic game because it's so cool, and that's what she always wanted to make.